Katherine-Brown-8000/AER/README.md

 # AER

 # Summery of project
-Using the GSE159677 dataset of both diseased and healthy vascular tissues to identify the trsidtion of SMC (Smooth Muscle Cell tissue).
+Using the GSE159677 dataset of both diseased and healthy vascular tissues to identify the transition of SMC (Smooth Muscle Cell tissue).
 Using scanpy and Celltypist.

 # Dataset used in Scanpy pipeline